- Why Research

 Hanna Irie, MD, PhD

 Assistant Professor of Medicine and Oncological Sciences

 New York, New York

-In the coming year, they will continue to examine how PRKCQ contributes to TNBC growth and metastasis via modulation of the immune system.
+In the coming year, they will use novel patient-relevant laboratory models of treatment-resistant TNBC to determine the efficacy of pharmacological inhibitors that target these novel genes.
 They will carefully examine the role of PRKCQ both in the cancer, as well as in the immune environment surrounding the tumor.

 These studies could support PRKCQ inhibition as a "double-hit" strategy to prevent TNBC growth and metastases.